openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 This status code is returned when the Identity service fails to parse the request as expected.
-This is most frequently returned when a required attribute is missing, a disallowed attribute is specified (such as an `id` on `POST` in a basic CRUD operation), or an attribute is provided of an unnexpected data type.
+This is most frequently returned when a required attribute is missing, a disallowed attribute is specified (such as an `id` on `POST` in a basic CRUD operation), or an attribute is provided of an unexpected data type.

 The client is assumed to be in error.